cancerberoSgx/node-lucene/node-lucene/README.md

  * use https://github.com/joeferner/node-java-maven to manage lucene jars and run in npm prepare script
  * do reflection in java to get method / class signatures and generate TS interfaces and implementations automatically using java2js.
 We realized this will be very hard task but would be ideal.
  * contribute node-java README: typo : "classes seperate usi"
+ * consider deprecating *Async methods since promises are available OOTB in node LTS, can be pollyfilled in older Node versions and callbacks are "obsolete" today in favor of promises.
+Supporting *Async is double work and testing it is harder (testing promises is just copy&paste *Sync and add async/await while testing *Async implies callbacks and require('async') - test code is totally different - too much work and no real gain).
+ * async constructors ? today calling `var o = new java.lang.Object()` is sync - should we support async analogy for example, `var o = await java.lang.Object.newAsync()`